kriho/haf/README.md

 state | Is, Can | IsConnected, CanConnect dependency | May | MayConnect

+## Service infrastructure
+Services act as the main interface to the functionality of an application.
+If the application logic is split into fine grained services, it is easy to maintain, extend and test.
+The abstract `Service` class should be used for all services and provides the service configuration behaviour.
+All services can contribute to and retrive information from a global settings file using the `LoadConfiguration()`and `SaveConfiguration()` functions wich are used to access the `ServiceConfiguration` instance.
+This class allows easy manipulation of the XML based storage.
+Service dependencies are declared using the `LinkedDependency` and `LinkedState` classes.
+These allow a unified expression of service relations and have some handy integrated features that makes them usable in bindings and commands.
+Service events are issued using the `LinkedEvent` classes.
+All "linked" classes provide a visualization of the logic flow in the console (in debug builds).

 ## Localization
 The framework provides a localization suite that provides everything that is needed to localize real-world applications while supporting a live switching of cultures.
 The `ILocalizationService` provides a [gettext](https://www.gnu.org/software/gettext/) interface for resolving a translated text.
 The service is used to register `ILocalizationProvider` instances that provide translations.
 The `SystemLocalizationProvider` simply returns the original ids and thus provides the english translations.
 Use the included `PoFileLocalizationProvider` to provide translations via po files.